Alex Rodriguez

 Alex Rodriguez led the American League in home runs five times in the seven-year period from 2001-2007.
 During that run he hit .304 with a .400 on-base percentage, and a .591 slugging mark.
 He averaged 47 home runs and 130 RBI per season and posted a 154 OPS+.
 Each of his three MVP seasons came in t

-In 2013 A-Rod passed Lou Gehrig as the all-time leader in grand slams
+In 2013 A-Rod passed Lou Gehrig as baseball's all-time leader in grand slams

-In 2013 A-Rod passed Lou Gehrig as the all-time leader in grand slams
+In 2013 A-Rod passed Lou Gehrig as baseball's all-time leader in grand slams

 Alex Rodriguez had an incredible big league career.
 The three-time Most valuable Player earned ten Silver Slugger Awards and ranks in the top-ten in baseball history in homers, RBI, runs, and total bases.
 Rodriguez also hit the most grand slam home runs in Major League Baseball history.
 On September